deesclouds/movie-search-app/README.md

-# Psychic-Octo-broccoli
+# movie-search-app

-This is a movie finding application, that auto completes and return search inputs with up to 3 typos in search query during typing and displays relevant searches from a database.
+This movie search tool uses autocomplete to return search queries with up to three typos as you type, then displays searches from a database that are relevant to your search.

 **Link to project:** https://psychic-octo-broccoli.netlify.app/